A Simple Recipe for Language-guided Domain Generalized Segmentation: Experiments

-\textbf{What to mix?} Let $\mc{S}=\bigcup_{k=1}^{K} \mc{S}^{(k)}$ and $\mc{T}= \bigcup_{k=1}^{K} \mc{T}^{(k)}$ the sets of class-wise source and augmented features, respectively.
+\parag{What to mix?} Let $\mc{S}=\bigcup_{k=1}^{K} \mc{S}^{(k)}$ and $\mc{T}= \bigcup_{k=1}^{K} \mc{T}^{(k)}$ the sets of class-wise source and augmented features, respectively.
 In \method training, for an arbitrary patch $\src{\mb{f}}^{(ij)}$, style mixing is performed between the original source statistics and statistics sampled from the augmented set (\ie, $(\bs{\mu}^{(ij)}, \bs{\sigma}^{(ij)}) \in \mc{T}^{(c_p^{(ij)})}$, see~\eqref{eq:mu_mix} and~\eqref{eq:sigma_mix}).
 In class-wise vanilla MixStyle, $(\bs{\mu}^{(ij)}, \bs{\sigma}^{(ij)}) \in \mc{S}^{(c_p^{(ij)})}$.
 In~\cref{tab:what_to_mix}, we show that sampling $(\bs{\mu}^{(ij)}, \bs{\sigma}^{(ij)})$ from $\mc{S}^{(c_p^{(ij)})} \cup \mc{T}^{(c_p^{(ij)})}$ does not lead to better generalization, despite sampling from a set with twice the cardinality.
 This supports our mixing strategy visualized in~\cref{fig:aug_mix}.
 Intuitively, sampling from $\mc{S} \cup \mc{T}$ could be viewed as applying either MixStyle or our mixing with a probability $p=0.5$.\\

-\textbf{Minimal fine-tuning.} We argue for minimal fine-tuning as a compromise between pretrained feature preservation and adaptation. ~\cref{fig:ablate_freeze} shows an increasing OOD generalization trend with more freezing.
+\parag{Minimal fine-tuning.} We argue for minimal fine-tuning as a compromise between pretrained feature preservation and adaptation. ~\cref{fig:ablate_freeze} shows an increasing OOD generalization trend with more freezing.
 Interestingly, only fine-tuning the last layers of the last convolutional block (where the dilation is applied) achieves the best results.
+When training on Cityscapes (\cref{tab:cstrain}), we observed that freezing all the layers except \textit{Layer4} achieves the best results.